kkruecke/cplus-documentation/notes/auto-decltype.rst

 Use of auto&&
 -------------

-``auto&&`` behaves like template functions parameters that are declared using ``&&``, known as a forwarding reference.
-To review forwarding references, here is a template function that uses a forwarding reference parameter.
+``auto&&`` behaves like template functions parameters that are declared using ``&&`` (known as a forwarding reference).
+To quickly review forwarding references, this template function uses a forwarding reference parameter.

 .. code-block:: cpp